 Citizen Science - Beach Grain Size Data Collection

-The US Army Corps of Engineers, James Madison University, and Marda Science, LLC have partnered together in an endeavor to develop a way to collect beach grain size information using citizen scientists armed with their cell phone and any US coin.
+The US Army Corps of Engineers, James Madison University, Marda Science, LLC and USGS have partnered together in an endeavor to develop a way to collect beach grain size information using citizen scientists armed with their cell phone and any US coin.
 We need beach sediment samples and images from all over the United States to test out processing techniques and your help will be quite valuable!

 1) From a sandy beach, find a section of dry beach that seems representative of the area.